IagoAbal/eba/README.md

 EBA is a proof-of-concept bug finder.

-For now, you can use it to find double-lock bugs in the Linux kernel:
+For now, you can use it to find double-lock bugs in the Linux kernel.
+In order to check _path/to/file.c_ do:

-    make path/to/file.i
-    eba -L path/to/file.i  # EBA runs on single pre-processed files !
+    make path/to/file.i    # EBA runs on single preprocessed files ! eba -L path/to/file.i

+There are some options you can use:

+    eba --help

 In the _bin_ folder there are some scripts to run EBA along with the build process.